tidepool-org/docs/general/README.md

 # General

-This is our repository at Tidepool for general developer/technical documentation that doesn't belong in a specific app/library/service repo.
+This is our repository at Tidepool for general developer/technical documentation that does not belong in a specific app/library/service repo.

 #### Table of contents